zhouzu/MinegamesSandbox/README.md

 # MinegamesSandbox
-a sandbox made in C#.
+A Sandbox Made in C#.
+(Currently Supports 32-bit processes only)
 # Features
 * Prevent Creating New Processes
 * Prevent Creating Services